Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 Duration: 8

 In this section, we will explore aspects of Snowflake's access control security model, such as creating a role and granting it specific permissions.
-We will also explore other usage of the `ACCOUNTADMIN` (Account Administrator) role, which was briefly introduced earlier in the lab.
+We will also explore other usage of the `ACCOUNTADMIN` (Account Administrator) role.

-Continuing with the lab story, let's assume a junior DBA has joined our analytics team, and we want to create a new role for them with less privileges than the system-defined, default role of `SYSADMIN`.
+Continuing with the lab story, let's assume a junior DBA has joined our internal analytics team, and we want to create a new role for them with less privileges than the system-defined, default role of `SYSADMIN`.

 > aside negative
 >